dsaker/token-tltv/README.md

 of the shows but also provides an immersive, effective way to advance my language skills.

 token-tltv is a simplified version of [echo-oapi-tltv](https://github.com/dsaker/echo-oapi-tltv) designed for deployment on GCP Cloud Run.
-It eliminates the need for a database and uses token- based access instead of traditional authentication.
+It eliminates the need for a database and uses token-based access.
 This approach reduces operational costs and provides the flexibility to share access by distributing tokens to selected users, removing the need for a formal authentication process.

-### Installation Locally
+### Required Tools

 - [Install Docker](https://docs.docker.com/engine/install/)
 - [Install GoLang](https://go.dev/doc/install)